 - with other users during the sale/purchase of ticket(s) via our service in order to complete a transaction.

-- with marketing partners who may use your details to contact you with news and offers:
+- with marketing partners who may use your details to contact you with

 - if you were located at time of registration in the United Kingdom, the European Union, Australia, New Zealand or Canada and only if you have provided your explicit consent; or